Vote by Mail

 If you forgot to sign your ballot you will receive a notice from us.

 That notice will contain an “Unsigned Ballot Statement”.

 - Complete the Unsigned Ballot Statement and return it to us by no later than the deadline shown on the letter.

-- If your Unsigned Ballot Statement is received by the deadline, and your signature matches, we will be able to count your ballot.
+- If your Unsigned Ballot Statement is received by the deadline, and your signature compares, we will be able to count your ballot.

-If you misplaced the Unsigned Ballot Statement sent to you, you can download a copy here (will appear for current election only).
+If you misplaced the Unsigned Ballot Statement sent to you, you can download a copy here.

 Unsigned Ballot Statement – November 8, 2022 / Declaración de boleta sin firmar – 8 de noviembre de 2022

 What happens if your signature does not compare to your voter registration affidavit?

 If upon review of your ballot, it is determined that the signature on the ballot envelope does not compare to the signature on your voter registration form, you will be sent a notice.
 In order to count your ballot, you will need to complete the form sent to you and return it by the deadline indicated in the letter.
 If you misplace that notice, you can download a copy here.